-The programme's national rollout is now in motion aiming to deliver training to 14,000+ delegates.
+The programme’s national rollout is now in motion, aiming to deliver training to 14,000-plus delegates.
 This training will become mandatory for any advocate wishing to undertake publicly funded work for serious sexual offence cases involving vulnerable witnesses.

 The course aims to help advocates to employ developmentally appropriate language as part of their cross-examination techniques, in order to obtain “best evidence” from a vulnerable witness.

 The national training programme has three main stages:

 The compulsory preparation should take around eight hours of your time.
 The Bar Standards Board has confirmed that the course is the equivalent to 11 CPD hours (eight hours preparation plus three hours face-to-face).
 Please note that this does not satisfy the New Practitioner advocacy CPD hours.

 Follow the link below to review these materials.
 The page you will be landing on contains:

 Based on your reading and viewing of the online materials, you are required to prepare your cross-examination questions for all three female complainants in the case of R v George Graham.
 You will be asked to email your training provider with your cross-examination questions a week before you attend your face-to-face training.
 Your course Facilitators will assess them in advance.

 If you fail to submit your questions in advance or fail to demonstrate that you have engaged fully with the materials, you will not be permitted to continue to attend your face-to-face course.
 A lack of preparation on behalf of a delegate could affect the value of the course for others.
 For quality assurance purposes, training providers will be expected to demonstrate that they have followed this protocol.Link to RISE